sybrew/the-seo-framework/readme.txt

 		* New SEO Bar checks:
 			* When the generated description is empty, it'll now tell you with a blue bar, instead of saying it's "far too short".
 			* When the generated title is empty thanks to filters, it'll now tell you with a blue bar, instead of saying it's "far too short".
+			* TODO Draft pages correctly state their indexing status.
+			* TODO When the Blog Page is empty, and when it's not the home page, it'll show a "noindex" notification.
 		* Descriptive links to all meta title and description labels.
 		* Post Type Settings:
 			* Found in the General Settings meta box, they'll prevent The SEO Framework from interacting.